Severance Representation For Michigan Employees

 Whether someone is negotiating the terms of an employment offer or wondering how they are going to make ends meet after the loss of a job, “severance” is a term that is sure to come up.
 As in, “do you have a severance package” or “what does my severance package provide?”

 At Schwartz Law Firm in Farmington Hills, Michigan, our employment law attorneys help employees make sense of severance and other employee benefits and employment contract issues.

 Answers To Frequently Asked Severance Questions

 We draw on our experience and in-depth knowledge of employment law to provide our clients with the answers they need to questions such as:

-Contact our knowledgeable employment law attorneys today for a free consultation.
-We can answer your questions, make sure you understand your rights, and pursue your interests.
+Call our knowledgeable employment law attorneys at 888-757-1681 or contact us online today for a free consultation.
+We can answer your questions, make sure you understand your rights and pursue your interests.